Electric Car Rebate QLD 2026: Every Incentive Explained

 Is there an electric car rebate in QLD in 2026?

-Queensland’s $3,000 EV purchase rebate closed in December 2023.
-In 2026, QLD buyers still benefit from a $200/year registration discount and stamp duty concessions on zero-emission vehicles.
-The federal FBT exemption on novated leases remains the largest single incentive available to Queensland buyers — worth thousands per year for eligible employees.
+No. Queensland’s ZEV rebate ($3,000, or $6,000 for households under $180,000) closed on 2 September 2024.
+In 2026, QLD buyers still benefit from a concessional 2% vehicle registration duty band on zero-emission vehicles.
+The federal FBT exemption on novated leases remains the largest single incentive available to Queensland buyers - worth thousands per year for eligible employees.

-How much does QLD save on stamp duty for an EV?
+How much does QLD save on registration duty for an EV?

-Queensland applies concessional stamp duty rates to zero-emission vehicles.
-The saving varies by vehicle price.
-For a $60,000 EV, the concession typically saves several hundred to over $1,000 compared to the standard stamp duty rate.
+Queensland charges zero-emission vehicles a concessional 2% registration duty band, lower than the rate for petrol and diesel vehicles.
+On a $60,000 EV this concession typically saves a few hundred dollars compared with the standard duty a higher-emission car would pay.
 Check the Queensland Revenue Office for exact current rates before purchase.

 Can QLD buyers access the FBT exemption?